What is the Legal Liability of Financial Auditors?

-By reading this article, one question that might arise is who exactly are auditors responsible to?
-Can any third party sue an auditor?
-Or is there a certain class of parties?
-It is generally known that auditors are responsible to two groups of third parties: 1) Known users of the financial statements, and 2) A limited class of foreseeable users who will rely on the financial statements.
+Who exactly are auditors responsible to?
+Can any third party sue an auditor, or only certain classes of parties?
+It is generally known that auditors are responsible to two groups of third parties: 1) known users of the financial statements, and 2) a limited class of foreseeable users who will rely on the audited financial statements.

 Known users of the financial statements consist of the actual shareholders and creditors of the company.
-Usually, the company maintains a full list of all these individuals by name.
-The second group pertaining to foreseeable users requires a bit of judgment.
+Usually, the company maintains a full list of all of these individuals by name.
+The second group of foreseeable users requires a bit of judgment.

 For example, if the company is trying to issue new equity or get a loan from a bank, these potential investors and the potential creditor (i.e., a bank) will fall under the class of foreseeable users.
 Therefore, even though the auditor does not know the specific user, the auditor is aware that the client will be using the financial statements to raise bank financing or issue new shares — thus, they know the type of user.

 Despite all the potential for lawsuits against auditors, many lawsuits by third parties are unjustified.
 For example, if a third party sues the auditor because the client (i.e., the company being audited) is no longer a viable company, that is not justified, because the auditor is not responsible for making sure that the company is viable and can continue operating in the long-term.
 The auditor is solely responsible for making sure that the financial statements are presented fairly against the appropriate evaluation criteria.
 In addition, unjustified lawsuits also may involve the phenomenon of audit risk.

 Audit risk is the risk that an auditor does everything correctly to the best of his/her ability, but may still express an inappropriate audit opinion on the financial statements.
 Essentially, the situation deals with errors in financial statements that can remain even after the auditor has followed the auditing rules provided by the governing body.